Armenian Church, Singapore: Current state

 Divine Liturgy was performed at the church in 2001, on the occasion of the 1700th anniversary of adoption of Christianity as a state religion of Armenia.
 On 27 March 2011 some 160 Armenians from 20 countries gathered at the church to commemorate the 175th anniversary of the church.

 On 29 March 2016 by the Pontifical Order of Karekin II, Supreme Patriarch and Catholicos of All Armenians, Fr.
-Zaven Yazichyan, a member of the Brotherhood of Holy Etchmiadzin, was appointed to serve as the Pastor of the Armenian Spiritual Pastorates of Singapore, Myanmar and Bangladesh.
-Yazichyan, who is based in Yangon, Myanmar, visits Singapore five or six times a year to serve mass.
-On 20 May 2016 the church received a grant from the government of Singapore for restoration, which was still ongoing as of February 2017.
+Zaven Yazichyan, a member of the Brotherhood of Holy Etchmiadzin, was appointed to serve as the Pastor of the Armenian Spiritual Pastorates of Singapore, Myanmar and Dhaka.
+Yazichyan, who is based in Yangon, Myanmar, visited Singapore five or six times a year to serve mass.
+Yazichyan was moved to be an assistant to the Grand Sacristan of the Mother See of Holy Etchmiadzin on 7 September 2017.
+Currently, visiting clergy from other countries occasionally preside over the Divine Liturgy (Holy Badarak/Patarag), including Fr.
+Movses Sargsyan from Armenian College and Philanthropic Academy and Davidian Girls’ School in Kolkata before the severe outbreak of COVID-19 in Singapore during the years of 2019 and 2020 and Archbishop Haigazoun Najarian (Primate of the Armenian Diocese of Australia and New Zealand) in 2018 and after the decline of COVID-19, most recently on 12 January 2025.